Samsung/escargot/docs/Coding_Style_Guide.md

 ```

 ### Use `#include` only in `.cpp` files
-To prevent possible loops in header file inclusion, include header files only
+To prevent possible loops in header file inclusion, try to include header files only
 in `.cpp` files.
 In this case, the order of header file inclusion is important.

+'including headers in a header' is allowed for the followings. otherwise, try to use forward declarations.
+* Class Inheritance
+* Class member as an instance

 ## Formatting
 ### Indentation